 Each violinist has their own style, their own flourishes that bring their subjective experience to life.
 The violin is therefore one of the most powerful ways to express yourself emotionally.
 The dexterity required in both hands to play a piece can’t be underestimated, and the coordination, patience and discipline you or your child will develop is astounding.
 What’s more, students will gain confidence as they master their craft, and creativity as they learn to make the instrument their own.

 All of the benefits learning the violin has in store for your child can be yours.
 There’s no reason you can’t develop all of these skills at any age, and they’re always useful!
 Become more emotionally grounded, broaden your horizon and perspective with each slice of the bow, and challenge your mind to think in compelling new ways.
 Plus, the violin introduces a way to get more attuned with your own self, practicing patience and a more precise understanding of how each movement and texture works symbiotically to create the ideal tonal effect.
 Regardless of your age, our online violin lessons are an ideal choice – whether you’re eager to pick one up for the first time or in need of practice before your concerto!

-The Suzuki Violin method isn’t just a method; it’s a philosophy of music and the mind.
-Shinichi Suzuki, a master violinist, developed the technique after living in Germany, where he noted how easily children picked up German when immersed in the culture.
-He theorized that because music is a language, the best way to teach a child musicality was by immersing them in it, training their ears to recognize the beauty of fine music.
+The Suzuki Violin Method isn’t just a method – it’s a philosophy of music and the mind.
+Shinichi Suzuki, a master violinist, developed the technique after living in Germany, where he noted how easily children picked up the native tongue when immersed in the culture.
+He theorized that because music is a language, the best way to teach a child musically was by immersing them in it, training their ears to recognize the beauty of fine music.
 This was done not just to increase their musical aptitude, but to boost their moral character.